Dunringmui/Computer-Vision-Lab-3rd-Sem-NDU202400101/README.md

 **List of Experiments**

-Experiment 1: Image/Video Reading and Display: Develop a Python program using OpenCV to demonstrate image acquisition and video acquisition by reading images in multiple modes and capturing live video from a camera, displaying and storing the video stream.
+Experiment 1: Image/Video Reading and Display
+Develop a Python program using OpenCV to demonstrate image acquisition and video acquisition by reading images in multiple modes and capturing live video from a camera, displaying and storing the video stream.